 Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Lexington, Commonwealth of Massachusetts, on , 2021.

-AgenTus Therapeutics, Inc.
+1 1gc irus merupeunes, me.

 By:

 Jennifer S. Buell

-Interim Chief Executive Officer
+Chief Executive Officer and Director